OliWenman/geant4tomosim/README.md

 # Geant4TomoSim
 Geant4TomoSim is a python package developed for the use of easily writing python scripts to simulate tomography data.
 It utilizes the C++ toolkit Geant4 that simulates particles through matter.
 Geant4 uses a monte-carlo approach and allows for unique physics to be simulated such as scattering, fluorescence and refraction.
 A tomography experiment is built using this toolkit and wrapped in Cython, making it easily customizable for a user to control and setup using Python.

+This work was a project carried out at Diamond Light Source Ltd for synchrotron tomography experiemnts.

 # Required Dependencies
 - RHEL 7
 - Geant4 10.04